-41 UWS Ch.
+&lt;sup>40 UWS Ch.
 17.151(1)(a)-(b), Wisconsin Admin.
 Code.

-42 UWS, Wisconsin Admin.
+&lt;sup>41 UWS, Wisconsin Admin.
 Code.

-- (e) Coercing the complainant to engage in sexual activity for money or anything of value. - (f) Threatening distribution of any of the following, to coerce someone into sexual activity or providing money or anything of value: - 1.
+- 2. Allowing another person to observe, record, or photograph sexual activity or private body parts of the complainant. - 3.
+Otherwise distributing recordings, photographs, or other images of the sexual activity or private body parts of the complainant. - (b) Masturbating, touching one's genitals, or exposing one's genitals in the complainant's presence without the consent of the complainant, or inducing the complainant to do the same. - (c) Dishonesty or deception regarding the use of contraceptives or condoms during the course of sexual activity. - (d) Inducing incapacitation through deception for the purpose of making the complainant vulnerable to non-consensual sexual activity. - (e) Coercing the complainant to engage in sexual activity for money or anything of value. - (f) Threatening distribution of any of the following, to coerce someone into sexual activity or providing money or anything of value: - 1.
 Photos, videos, or recordings depicting private body parts or sexual activity of the complainant. - 2.
 Other information of a sexual nature involving the complainant, including sexual history or sexual orientation.